Where to Stay in Rome:

 The whole area looks as though it’s stepped out of a postcard.

 As far as sightseeing goes, this is not the best area to stay in Rome.
 There is no nearby metro or significant sites in Trastevere.
-But there are plenty of bus options and takes about 15-minutes to get to the city center.
+But there are plenty of bus options, and it takes about 15-minutes to get to the city center.

 This neighborhood also has trendy bars and some of the city’s best aperitivos.